Holiday Stress? Here are 9 Tips to Remain Calm and Happy

 Other than the magical beauty of nature, walking outside means you’re also exercising which then stimulates some of the “feel good” chemicals in your brain.

 Your holiday list shouldn’t be longer than your bucket list.
 Keep it simple or go for easy to do instead of overachieving.
 Then, sit back and relax as you watch your friends try to do a hundred holiday things in two weeks.

 9. Make a list of things to do

 Perhaps the greatest weapon against stress is preparedness and just taking the holidays on in an organized approach, and you can do this by simply making a list.
 So long as you have your list (as well as ordered them according to priority), you will never panic about forgetting anything or bite your nails because you don’t know what to do first.

 The year has been a stressful one, so there shouldn’t be a need to add more to that during the holidays.
 Take it easy, make a list of simple things to do, don’t try to perfect everything, and most importantly, think about the things you’re thankful for each time you feel like the world is against you.
-If you want a bit of help with de-stressing, taking Positelle and Serenelle ought to help support your de-stressing efforts.
+If you want a bit of help with de-stressing, taking Serenelle ought to help support your de-stressing efforts.